 3. Understanding Customers' Perspectives and Creating a Story That Customers Can Connect WIth

 Author Bernadette Jiwa describes in his book the "difference model" that focuses on six P's (Purpose, Principles, People, Personal, Perceptions, and Product) to create a story your customers can connect with.
-Understanding how customers actually use your products and services are key to tapping into their satisfaction.
+Understanding how customers actually use your products and services is key to tapping into their satisfaction.
 This means developing their perspective and how they see things based on their experiences, belief, and culture, by going beyond basic demographics, like gender, age, and income.
 You'll need to learn how they spend their time and what invisible problems they encounter day-in-and-day-out.
 But, thanks to the internet, and a few other technologies, it's a cinch to gather the data.
 One great way to do this is the creation of Personas.
-Roman Pichler says Personas are fictional characters that have a name and picture; relevant characteristics such as a role, activities, behaviors, and attitudes; and a goal, which is the problem that has to be addressed or the benefit that should be provided.
+Roman Pichler says Personas are fictional characters that have a name and picture; relevant characteristics such as activities, behaviors, and attitudes; and a goal, which is the problem that has to be addressed or the benefit that should be provided.
 Personas offer a great learning opportunity to capture the needs and wants of the users and customers.

-Practical Tip: Create user personas to explore customers perspectives.
+Practical Tip: Create user personas to explore customers' perspectives.
 An example persona template can be found here.

 I really like what Dave West said in his Keynote at Scrum Day Europe - Organizations need to move from where the customer was ancillary to the job that we do to where "the customer is central to the job that we do."
 We need to make a shift towards building teams that are more aligned with customers.
 Building great products is all about understanding the customers well - their perspectives and what they expect from the product by continuously engaging with them.
 Many companies put a lot of emphasis on collecting hard data and delivering features that customers want.
 However, what is also key is to collect soft data like feedback, stories, and even customer behavior.

 What other ways have you explored to connect with your customers?
 I am sure you'll have many to share.
-I'd love to hear from you in comments.
+I'd love to hear from you in the comments.